 The lab of Nikolai Slavov, assistant professor of bioengineering, has pioneered mass-spectrometry using data-driven methods that can identify all the proteins in a single cell.
 This technology enables researchers to better understand disease mechanisms and the biological principles underlying cell function.

 Interested in a postdoctoral fellowship in experiential AI?
 Let us know.
-We’ll contact you regarding fall 2020 opportunities.
+We’ll contact you with more opportunities at the Roux Institute.